emer/emergent/README.md

 - [ ] td/rl -- include ability to simulate drugs!

-- [ ] pbwm
+- [x] pbwm -- in process now

 - [ ] pvlv

-- [ ] virt env -- add as option to gi3d -- requires physics engine which is hard part.. see [VirtEnv Wiki page](https://github.com/emer/emergent/wiki/VirtEnv)
+- [x] virtual environment -- [eve](https://github.com/emer/eve) is under way -- no actual physics yet but core infrastructure in place and usable for basic boxy objects under external control.

 - [ ] GPU -- see https://github.com/gorgonia/gorgonia for existing CUDA impl -- alternatively, maybe try using opengl or vulkan directly within existing gogi/gpu framework -- would work on any GPU and seems like it wouldn't be very hard and gives full control -- https://www.khronos.org/opengl/wiki/Compute_Shader -- 4.3 min version though -- maybe better to just go to vulkan?  https://community.khronos.org/t/opencl-vs-vulkan-compute/7132/6